gatsbyjs/gatsby/docs/tutorial/part-eight/index.md

 npm install --save gatsby-plugin-react-helmet react-helmet
 ```

 2. Make sure you have a `description` and an `author` configured inside your `siteMetadata` object.
-Secondary, you have to add the `gatsby-plugin-react-helmet` plugin to the `plugins` array in your `gatsby-config.js` file.
+Also, you have to add the `gatsby-plugin-react-helmet` plugin to the `plugins` array in your `gatsby-config.js` file.

 ```javascript:title=gatsby-config.js
 module.exports = {